As a College-educated Young Adult, I Had a Problem Trusting the Bible!

 See also Numbers 23:19, Deuteronomy 8:3, 1 Samuel 15:29, 2 Samuel 23:2, 1 Kings 8:56, Psalm 12:6, 119:140, Proverbs 30:5, Isaiah 40:8, Luke 1:70, John 14:24, 17:17, Acts 1:16, 3:18, Hebrews 4:12

-The Bible Contains the Breath of God
+The Bible's Words Contain the Breath of God

-The Bible was not written with ordinary words, but with the words God spoke to holy men of God.
+The Bible was written, not with ordinary words, but with the words God spoke to holy men of God.

 Jesus said, “It is written, ‘Man shall not live by bread alone, but by every word that proceeds from the mouth of God.’ ” Matthew 4:4